mflorence99/el-3270/README.md

 Finally, I need to call out Jürgen Winkelmann's [labor of love](http://wotho.ethz.ch/tk4-/), the project that got me interested in EL-3270 from the start.
 TK4 simulates a full implementation of MVS running on an IBM 370/165, a top-of-the-line configuration in the 70s.
 The 370/165 sported a gigantic 16MB of memory -- you read that right, 16MB not 16GB -- yet it barely registers on `top` on my MacBook Pro.

-> I highly recommend the [moshix](https://www.youtube.com/channel/UCR1ajTWGiUtiAv8X-hpBY7w) YouTube channel for many in-depth discussions on mainframe archeology.
+> I highly recommend the [moshix](https://www.youtube.com/channel/UCR1ajTWGiUtiAv8X-hpBY7w) YouTube channel for many in-depth discussions on mainframe archaeology.

 A couple of interesting factoids I learned from moshix -- aside from his encyclopedic and invaluable knowledge of the important bits -- are: